Have questions? - Get in touch

 Among the topics included in this unit are techniques and applications of electrical and electronic engineering, as they apply to various branches of industry, such as component handling, controlling actuators, responding to change of circumstances in a process, or security issues of connected sensors and systems.

-On successful completion of this unit learners will be able to learn about system elements and their overall characteristics, and analytically assess the accuracy and repeatability of a range of instruments.
+On successful completion of this unit students will be able to learn about system elements and their overall characteristics, and analytically assess the accuracy and repeatability of a range of instruments.

 If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.